Armin Gruen: Academic career

-Gruen served as the head of the Department of Geodetic Sciences 1996–97 and as the dean of faculty "Rural Engineering and Surveying" of ETH Zurich (1996–98).
-He was promoted director of the continuing education course "Spatial Information Systems" at ETH Zurich.
-Through the Commission for Remote Sensing he was member of the Swiss Academy of Natural Sciences.
-He is member of the editorial boards of several scientific journals.
-He has published more than 500 articles and papers and is editor and co-editor of over 21 books and conference proceedings.
-He has organized and co-organized/co-chaired over 35 international conferences and has served as a consultant to various government agencies, system manufacturers, and engineering firms in Germany, Japan, Korea, Switzerland, US, and other countries.
+Gruen was the head of the department of geodetic sciences from 1996 to 97 and the dean of the faculty of rural engineering and surveying of ETH Zurich (1996–98).
+Through the Commission for Remote Sensing he was a member of the Swiss Academy of Natural Sciences.
+He is editor and co-editor of over 21 books and conference proceedings.
+He has been a consultant to government agencies, system manufacturers, and engineering firms in Germany, Japan, Korea, Switzerland, US, and other countries.
 He is co-founder of CyberCity AG, Zurich, and 4DiXplorer AG, Zurich, Switzerland.

-He served as the president of International Society of Photogrammetry and Remote Sensing (ISPRS) Commission V, as ISPRS council member (second vice president) and council member of the International Union of Surveys and Mapping (IUSM) and as chairman of the ISPRS Financial Commission.
-He was chairman of the ISPRS International Scientific Advisory Committee (ISAC) and the ISPRS Ad-hoc Committee on "Knowledge Transfer", international member of the Fourth Academic Committee of the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China, member of the First Academic Committee of the Key Laboratory of Mapping from Space of the Chinese Academy of Surveying and Mapping (CASM), Beijing, China and member of the executive board of the Digital Earth Society, member of the International Expert Committee for Strategic Development of Center for Earth Observation and Digital Earth (CEODE), Chinese Academy of Sciences, Beijing.
+He was the president of the International Society of Photogrammetry and Remote Sensing (ISPRS) Commission V, as ISPRS council member (second vice president), council member of the International Union of Surveys and Mapping (IUSM) and chairman of the ISPRS Financial Commission.
+He was chairman of the ISPRS International Scientific Advisory Committee (ISAC) and the ISPRS Ad-hoc Committee on "Knowledge Transfer", international member of the Fourth Academic Committee of the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China, member of the First Academic Committee of the Key Laboratory of Mapping from Space of the Chinese Academy of Surveying and Mapping (CASM), and a member of the executive board of the Digital Earth Society, a member of the International Expert Committee for Strategic Development of Center for Earth Observation and Digital Earth (CEODE), Chinese Academy of Sciences, Beijing.

-He was member of the Calibration/Validation team and principal investigator for the PRISM sensor on JAXA's ALOS satellite and ordinary member of the German Archaeological Institute (DAI).
+He was a member of the calibration/validation team and principal investigator for the PRISM sensor on JAXA's ALOS satellite and an ordinary member of the German Archaeological Institute (DAI).

+Gruen and his colleagues have worked on mapping and documenting the Nazca lines.
+He was one of the scientific consultants on a documentary, Nasca lines: the buried secrets (2009, Edge West Productions).
+He has been part of a project to produce a 3D map of the Buddhas of Bamiyan, with the aim of recreating them.

 Awards and honors

-Gruen's major international awards include the Otto von Gruber Gold Medal (ISPRS, 1980), Talbert Abrams Award Grand Trophy (ASPRS, 1985 and 1996), with Honorable Mention 1989, Fairchild Award (ASPRS, 1995), Miegunyah Distinguished Fellowship Award of the University of Melbourne (1999), ISPRS U.V.
-Helava Award (2000), E.H.
+Gruen's awards include the Otto von Gruber Gold Medal (ISPRS, 1980), Talbert Abrams Award Grand Trophy (ASPRS, 1985 and 1996), with Honorable Mention 1989, Fairchild Award (ASPRS, 1995), Miegunyah Distinguished Fellowship Award of the University of Melbourne (1999), ISPRS U.V.
+Helava Award (2000, with Martina Sinning-Meister and Hanbin Dan), E.H.
 Thompson Award (2005), ISPRS Brock Gold Medal Award (2008), Dr. Boon Indrabarya Gold Medal Award (2009), Yuri Gagarin Medal (Roskosmos, 2014).

-He is corresponding member of the German Geodetic Commission (Bavarian Academy of Sciences and Humanities, Munich), Ordinary Member of the German Archaeological Institute (DAI), holds honorary professorships of the Wuhan University, Wuhan, China and Yunnan Normal University, Kunming, China, is honorary member of the Japan Society of Photogrammetry and Remote Sensing (JSPRS) and International Society of Photogrammetry and Remote Sensing (ISPRS).
+He is a corresponding member of the German Geodetic Commission (Bavarian Academy of Sciences and Humanities, Munich), holds honorary professorships at Wuhan University, Wuhan, China and Yunnan Normal University, Kunming, China, and is an honorary member of the Japan Society of Photogrammetry and Remote Sensing (JSPRS) and the International Society of Photogrammetry and Remote Sensing (ISPRS).

-Gruen is furthermore fellow professor at the Center for Space and Remote Sensing Research, National Central University, Jhongli City, Taiwan, visiting chair professor at the Department of Geomatics, National Cheng Kung University, Tainan, Taiwan.

-See also the ETH Zurich Chair of Photogrammetry and Remote Sensing Staff Awards.